RosettaCommons/documentation/development_documentation/tutorials/jd3_derived_jq/jd3_derived_jq_home.md

 For the sake of example, we will write a (very contrived) 3-step job queen that takes a protein-protein interface and:

-1. Designs a negativly-charged residue on chain 1's side of the interface
+1. Designs a negatively-charged residue on chain 1's side of the interface

-2. Designs a posativly-charged residue on chain 2's side of the interface
+2. Designs a posatively-charged residue on chain 2's side of the interface

 3. Relax the interface